rost1989/NKN-guide/README.md

 ```

-3) Give nkn user super user rights adding it to the sudo-group:
+3) Give nkn user super user rights adding it to the sudo-group.
+And switch to `nkn` user:

 ```
 usermod -aG sudo nkn
+su nkn
 ```